a-flyleaf/toyshelf/misc.md

 Around early 2018 a couple friends invited me to build a RP with custom worlds and species.
 This is the thing I made up.
 I don't remember anything else about it, nor have I drawn it much since, but I figured I'd shelve it here anyway.

 <div id="gallery">{%for art in site.art%}{%if art.tags contains "species"%}<a href="{{art.url}}"><img src="{%include url.html%}/assets/img/art/{{art.date|date:"%F"}}-tn{%if art.multi%}-species{%endif%}.jpg" alt="{{art.title}}"/></a>{%endif%}{%endfor%}</div>

-## "sika"
-At one point in 2018 I read [Junji Ito's <i>Fragments of Horror</i>](https://en.wikipedia.org/wiki/Fragments_of_Horror) and got the idea of a story set in Japan with that kind of ~vibe.
-Something like that??
-Shit, dude, it's been years, I don't remember much.
-I think it centered on this person who died and then reappeared as a deer-cryptid, slowly transforming over the course of the story until running off for good at the end.
-Something something grief metaphor.
-It was almost definitely based directly off the plotline in one of the <i>Fragments</i> stories.

-Anyway they're mostly here because the "typical straight-haired Asian + long face" vibe kinda reminded me of [a much more developed character from an actual Project™](https://a-flyleaf.github.io/ygbtdm/cast/kay-lin), which is a total coincidence but I thought that was funny.
-Also, I keep forgetting where the sketches are <span style="display:inline-block;">>:V</span>

-- p much just sketchdump scribs, studies not included

 <h2 id="cringetober">cringetober duo</h2>
 A couple designs that spawned in 2020 as part of [the cringetober challenge](https://www.deviantart.com/a-flyleaf/journal/hashtagCringetober2020-856778861).
 They got drawn a few times [for ArtFight](https://a-flyleaf.github.io/artfight/for-me) and I think that's pretty cool <span style="display:inline-block;">B)</span>